benzarm/compnetGame/README.txt

  - Standard width terminal (80) is ideal.
  - Make sure to download all the files in the GitHub repo, including the music files, and keep them in the same folder as the client python file.
- - Make sure to install the mixer python library before playing for peak game quality (the music really makes it).
-Use this command: python3 -m pip install -U pygame --user